DrewNull/episerver-prerender-io/README.md

 ```

 We're dependent on how well the spider handles JavaScript and whether it
-follows AJAX requests.
+follows XHRs requests.
 Also, it does too much waiting and thinking...

 #### With Prerender (before caching)